 Assembly Line Automation

-Our automated assembly line guarantees not only the productivity, but also the product quality.
+Automation of the assembly process guarantees not only the productivity, but also the product quality.
 It is designed and built to meet the high volume, precision and quality requirement.

 - Full integration with line tooling and testing equipment